devi-priyadharshini/restAPI/README.md

 # REST, RESTApi, RESTFul Web Service

 #### REST - REpresentational State Transfer.

-       Transfer of state of a resource through a representation(XML, JSON etc..)
+       Transfer of state of a resource through a representation.
+       Representation is not the resoure itself.
+Representation - format how resources data/information are transferred between server and clients.
+       Representation format - .csv, html document, XML, JSON etc...
+       Resource based(Nouns) and not Action based(SOAP API - Verbs).

        An architecture style or one of the way for communication of 2 or more services/systems to manipulate a resource available over the internet.
        REST is based on HTTP.